-Coming out of the pandemic (and potentially into a recession), it's clear that the Sales and Marketing functions at many companies are in trouble.
-The two departments most responsible for stimulating demand and growing revenue have been unable to achieve their growth goals.
-This is despite the extra funding provided by the government, and an excess of cheap investment capital.
+At many companies, the two departments that are most responsible for stimulating demand and closing sales have been unable to deliver fully on their revenue promises.
+This is despite the extra funding provided by the government, the proliferation of media, and an excess of investment capital.

-In other words, if your sales or marketing programs aren't working, you're not alone.
+At least you can be comforted that, if your Sales or Marketing programs aren't working, you're not alone.

-The problem starts with Google, Amazon, Facebook and LinkedIn (along with Twitter, Instagram and the other platforms.
+The problem starts with the rise of Google, Amazon, Facebook and LinkedIn, along with Twitter, Instagram, HubSpot and all the other platforms.

-That is, the initial advantage to businesses of the Web was that it could remove barriers-to-visibility such as the high cost of advertising and media access.
+Historically, the benefit that the Web offered to businesses was that it could remove barriers-to-visibility, such as the high cost of advertising and media access.
 Every business would have a storefront on the Internet.
 And "if you build it, they will come".
 Building out these websites and getting visibility online were the foundations of Web 1.0, a legitimate enough enterprise, even if it hurt the traditional (especially print) media.
 After a while however, because of the large number of businesses on the Web, it became necessary for a tool to emerge - Search - that would help people navigate the Web and find what they needed from an ocean of Web sites.

 The problem was, of course, that weak anti-trust laws and Section 230, as well as natural selection, allowed Google to dominate the search market.
 This means that businesses have to kowtow to Google's algorithms - software that literally controls people's perceptions - if they wanted to get visibility.
 Entire industries have grown up around guessing what would make Google and other search sites happy, and enable them to get a position on the first page of search results, to the point where today SEO, inbound marketing, content marketing, digital marketing, and the thousands of their technological progeny constitute a $200B+ industry - all just to break through the clutter.

-The problem is that, for most companies, none of this works.
+The issue is that for most companies none of this works.
 And the reason is basic arithmetic.

 And so companies play the game, and then they fail.